wp-plugins/wordapp-mobile-app/README.txt

 * Install of latest apps SDK
 = Version 1.4 =
 * Upgrades to work with 4.2.3
+= Version 1.5 =
+* Better theme integration

 == Upgrade notice ==

 == Arbitrary section 1 ==
+* We are currently upgrading the plugin for better woo commerce & buddy press integration.